wilsonh1/ClubSignIn/README.md

         + `user_id` must be unique
         + Set `first` to `true`
     2. Points must be updated on mongoDB
-    2. Running `sheets.js` will create and update new rows automatically
+    2. Updating the spreadsheet will create new rows automatically

 + **Note:** Previous sign ins are not stored, and sign ins are not separated by week
     + To accurately track meetings, the spreadsheet must be updated before the next meeting